 Taking medicines abroad

-There are many things that it is helpful for you to consider if you're travelling and taking medicines abroad.
+There are many things that are helpful for you to consider if you're travelling and taking medicines abroad.

 Medicines tend to have at least two names: the name of the drug (its ‘generic’ name) and the name of the brand.
-For example, the generic drug anastrozole is sold under the brand Arimidex®.
-Brand names can vary between countries, so it can help to keep a record of generic names.
+For example, the generic drug anastrozole is sold under the brand Arimidex ®.
+Brand names can vary between countries, so it’s a good idea to keep a record of generic names.